KagurazakaHinagi/AMZNOptim_MAT381/README.md

 ##### Explanation of constraints

-1. Linking visits to form a route:\
-    If some stop $i$ is visited by vehicle $k$, then there is exactly one arc enters and leave that stop.
+1. Routing Constraints:\
+    (1a).
+Ensure the served orders have incoming edges to their stops.\
+    (1b-1c).
+Enforce flow conservaton separately for depot and non-depot nodes.
-2. Capacity Constraint:\
+2. Vehicle Capacity Constraints:\
-    When loading the packages onto vehicle $k$, the total volume and weight could not exceed the payload and the truck volume of that vehicle.
-3. Depot visits in the route:\
-    If truck $k$ is used, then it leaves and returns to the depot once.
+    Each vehicle cannot load packages that the total exceeds the maximum capacity of weight or volume.
+3. Vehicle Usage Constraint:\
+    If any package is assigned to a specific vehicle, then that vehicle need to be marked as chosen.
 4. Subtour Elimination (Miller-Tucker-Zemlin):\
-    Prevent disconnected loops by constraining on the order of visiting time.\
+    Prevent disconnected loops by constraining on the order of the visiting time.\
     See [Wikipedia page](https://en.wikipedia.org/wiki/Travelling_salesman_problem#Miller%E2%80%93Tucker%E2%80%93Zemlin_formulation).
-5. Duty time:\
+5. Time Constraints:\
-    The total traveling time + stopover time cannot exceed the driver's maximum duty time.
+    (5a).
+The total travel time + stopover time must not exceeds the driver duty time.\
+    (5b-5c).
+A stop must be visited iff some package corresponding to that stop is assigned to the vehicle.
-6. Maximum distance:\
+6. Distance Constraint:\
-    The traveling distance from depot along the scheduled stops back to the depot could not exceed the vehicle $k$'s cruising range.
+    The total traveling distance must not exceed the vehicle's cruising range.
-7. Single visit to each stop:\
+7. Package Assignment Constraint:
+    Each package is assigned to exactly one vehicle.
+8. Stop Assignment Constraint:
-    Each stop cannot be visited more than one times.
-Otherwise it's inefficient.
+    Each stop is visited exactly once.

 ### Multi-Depot VRP